Dustyroom/flat-kit-doc/index.md

 > **A.** The cel shading (`Flat Kit\Stylized Surface`) is implemented as object shaders, which means that they are used on regular materials.
 However, the *Outline* and *Fog* are _image effects_ applied globally (as camera components in the Built-In RP and as Render Features in URP).

 #### Q. What platforms can I build for?
 What about VR?
 > **A.** Flat Kit shaders work in builds for all platforms listed in Unity Build settings, including VR, WebGL and mobile.
-Currently there is a limitation where _Fog_ and _Outline_ image effects work only in the _Multi-Pass_ render mode.
-We are working to add support of the VR _Single-Pass_ render mode to the image effects in Flat Kit.

 #### Q. There are missing scripts in some demo scenes on the main camera.
 > **A.** Unity has some camera scripts that are available only in a particular RP.
 Because we use the same scenes for the URP and Built-In RP demos in Flat Kit, it may appear that a script is missing from the camera in our demos.
 This warning is harmless and can be safely ignored, or you may remove the missing script from the camera.